 Restoring some ecosystems, studies have shown, can increase the amount of carbon the earth can capture.
 Converting farmed areas to grassland, for instance, is the fastest way to increase the carbon in the ground.

 The Connections of Soil and Water

 Soil plays an integral role in the water cycle.
-Agren notes 61 percent of precipitation gets stored in soil where it becomes available for plants.
-Throughout the cycle, water passes through soil, which acts as a filter.
+Agren notes that 61 percent of precipitation gets stored in soil where it becomes available for plants.
+Throughout the cycle, water passes through the soil, which acts as a filter.
 If the filter is contaminated, the water may become polluted, too.

 Climate change also impacts precipitation.
 In some places, it might lead to extreme drought and, in others, powerful storms.
 This, of course, affects the quality of the soil and its ability to support plant life.

 As populations grow and the climate continues to shift, water scarcity will become a more prominent concern in many places.
 We use a lot of our water for agriculture.
 Plants grown in higher-quality soil need less water to grow, so keeping our soil healthier could help us meet our water needs and increase our food production.

 Renewable Energy and Climate Change

 How we produce our energy plays a huge role in the climate crisis.
 Burning fossil fuels such as coal and natural gas releases greenhouse gases into the atmosphere.
 Partly in response to this problem, the renewable energy sector has grown rapidly in recent years.
 Using renewable energy resources, such as solar and wind, could:

 - Reduce the amount of greenhouse gases we emit